Hit enter after type your search item

 One other important use of tooltips is in Bootstrap 4 based forms.
 For example, if you have a password field, you may guide a user about the password requirement in a prominent tooltip with information in list format.

-See this example online and bring the mouse over any textbox, especially password for seeing how HTML tooltip appears:
+See this example online and bring the mouse over any textbox, especially the password to see how HTML tooltip appears:

 Bootstrap 4 tooltip forms